-Planning a trip in the Smoky Mountains this summer?
-Kidding Around’s Kristina Hernandez spent a few summer days in the Smoky Mountains.
-While she was there she visited Townsend Wye.
+Planning a trip to the Smoky Mountains this summer?
+Kidding Around’s Kristina Hernandez spent a few summer days in the Smoky Mountains and visited the Townsend Wye swimming hole.
 This swimming hole is FREE and perfect for families.
 You’ll want to add this one to your vacation things to do if you’re headed up to the Smoky Mountains!

 We’ve got just the place.
 If you’re headed out to the Great Smoky Mountains or just want an awesome day trip, the Townsend Wye swimming hole is the most perfect place to enjoy a hot day.
 And it’s free!